Technology Sector Expertise

 Digimarc Corp.
 (DMRC: Buy, $43 PT)

 February 22, 2019– Yesterday, after the close of trading, Digimarc Corp. reported its December quarter results.
 Revenues in the quarter were $5.2 million in-line with our estimate and compared to $4.9 million in the previous and year ago quarters.
 Adjusted EBITDA in the December quarter was a loss of $6 million and in line with our estimate and unchanged from the previous and year ago quarters.

 Energous Corp.
 (WATT: Buy, $20 PT)

-October 31, 2018–Yesterday, after the close of trading, Energous Corp. reported its September quarter results.
+February 27, 2019– Today, prior to the opening of trading, Energous Corp. reported its December quarter results.
 The company generated $56,000 in research and development offset payments in the quarter, significantly lower than our estimate of $1.4 million and down from the previous quarter’s $23,000.
 Adjusted EBITDA in the quarter was a loss of $8 million which was greater than our estimate of a loss of $7 million but down from the previous quarter’s loss of $9 million and unchanged from the year ago quarter.

 I.D.
 Systems, Inc. (IDSY: Buy, $10 PT)